CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 Now run `python3 --version` again and you should see the latest Python as the output.

 ## [OPTIONAL] Fix pip and disutils errors
+!!! warning "Below steps may be needed only if pip or disutils break.
+If you are not sure, skip this section."

 Installing the new version of Python will break `pip` as the `disutils` for Python3.10 is missing.
 You will see an error like the below